danjgale/nii-masker/README.md

                         string with a wildcard (*) to specify all files matching the file pattern.
 If so, these files are naturally sorted by file name prior to extraction.
+  -r roi_file, --roi_file roi_file
+                        Parameter that defines the region(s) of interest.
+This can be 1) a file path to NIfTI image that is an atlas of multiple regions or a binary mask of one region, 2) a nilearn query string formatted as `nilearn:<atlas- name>:<atlas-parameters> (see online documentation),
+                        or 3) a file path to a .tsv file that has x, y, z columns that contain roi_file coordinates in MNI space.
+Refer to online documentation for more on how these options map onto the underlying nilearn masker classes.
   -m mask_img, --mask_img mask_img
-                        File path of the atlas/ROI NIfTI mask or a nilearn query string formatted as `nilearn:<atlas-
-                        name>:<atlas-parameters> (see Documentation).
-Single
-                        ROI masks must be binary, and atlas images must be integer labeled.
+                        File path of a NIfTI mask image a to be used when `roi_file` is a) an multi-region atlas or a b) list of coordinates.
+This will restrict extraction to only voxels within the mask.
+If `roi_file` is a single- region binary mask, this will be ignored.
   --labels labels [labels ...]
                         Labels corresponding to the mask numbers in `mask`.
                         Can either be a list of strings, or a .tsv file that